AquaJo/main-emphasis-curve-simulation/README.md

 Its documentation is on german, .. it was made as a school project in physics class.

 key - commands:
-hide axes -> type a
+hide/show axes -> type a
+export as json -> type e
+import from json -> type i

 Website-Link: https://aquajo.github.io/main-emphasis-curve-simulation/